amachronic/echoplayer/README.md

 - Reference designators in the schematics don't make much sense, there are gaps in the numbering and samed-valued components are not in contiguous ranges.
+- Mounting screws are placed haphazardly and only two of them proved to be usable.
+- The placement of the LCD and LCD connector is very awkward and makes it hard to diassemble the machine non-destructively.
+- The lack of mounting holes also makes it difficult to connect front and back halves of the case securely.

 ## License